|

 # level is by default 'warn'

-foo(); # the error message is shown, but debug message is not.
+foo(); # the error message is shown, but debug/trace messages are not.

 Choosing multiple outputs